Why Employers Should Offer Elder Care Employee Benefits

 A major driver of this burnout is work-life imbalance, as employees struggle to juggle job responsibilities and caregiving.
 The same AARP study found that 67% of caregivers have difficulty balancing both roles, with 27% reducing their work hours and 16% temporarily stepping away from the workforce to meet caregiving demands.

-The toll of caregiving on employees also impacts workplace productivity.
+The toll of caregiving on employees extends beyond the home – it also impacts workplace productivity.
 Research shows that caregiving reduces work productivity by an average of one-third, costing employers approximately $5,600 per caregiver each year.
 The losses are even greater among employees caring for older adults with complex needs.
-Caregiving challenges lead to more absenteeism, lower engagement, and reduced focus, impacting both employees and organizations.

 The business case for offering elder care benefits